 With 2020 quickly coming to a close, it’s time to take stock of what has and hasn’t worked to help your nonprofit navigate all the challenges we’ve faced this year.
 As you review both successful strategies and opportunities for improvement, there’s probably a recurring factor across both categories: your website.

 As we write about racial issues on social media, websites, grant applications, newsletters, emails, press releases, and other media, it’s imperative we use precise language at all times to ensure fairness, accuracy, sensitivity, and cultural competency.

-Combatting racism requires knowledge about experiences, systems, policies, and social attitudes you may not be aware of.
-Take a look at this recommended reading list of anti-racism essays, books, podcasts, and videos that will educate you on the role you can play in cultivating a more equitable society.
+Combating racism and other forms of marginalization requires knowledge about experiences, systems, policies, and social attitudes you may not be aware of.
+Take a look at this recommended reading list of anti-oppression essays, books, podcasts, and videos that will educate you on the role you can play in cultivating a more equitable society.

 Building Movement Project’s Race to Lead: Women of Color in the Nonprofit Sector report has just been released and reveals that women of color encounter systemic obstacles to advancing their careers in the nonprofit sector compared to white women and men of color.

 A “microaggression” is a verbal or nonverbal cue (whether intentional or unintentional) that communicates hostility or bias toward a targeted group of people.
 These unintended slights may seem harmless on the surface, but they perpetuate the feeling of being devalued and viewed as “the other.”